Shawn-Nichol/Pluralsight-Manage-Accounts-in-Active-Directory/README.md

 ```
 WORKGROUP
 ```

-Click **OK** through the confirmation prompts.
-When the **Welcome to the WORKGROUP workgroup** message appears, click **OK** and restart the server when prompted.
-After the restart, the File Server is no longer a domain member.
+Agree to all the confirmation prompts.
+Once completed, the server will need to be restarted.
+Upon restart, the file server will no longer be part of the domain.

 ---